 Extend the frame

 Each person should then grasp the bottom of the middle cross beam, lifting it slightly as they continue to slowly walk backwards until the frame is fully extended.
 Ensure the top is straight and fitted correctly before you finish extending the frame.
-Be careful not to pinch your finger and try to avoid applying too much pressure to the frame as it may result in bent cross beams.
+Be careful not to pinch your fingers, and try to avoid applying too much pressure to the frame as it may result in bent cross beams.

 Lock the frame

 In order to lock the frame in place you must begin by engaging the slider at each corner.
 Push up the slider with one hand while holding down the top of the leg with the other until it locks into place.
 Repeat this for the rest of the corners.